 How Do You Calculate Tint Over Factory Tint?

 Most car manufacturers apply a mild tint to the windows from the factory.
 This pre-existing tint has a Visible Light Transmission (VLT) percentage, indicating how much light passes through.
-VLT ratings typically range from 5% (very dark) to 70% (light).
+If you want to add aftermarket tint, you need to consider the combined effect on light transmission.
+Here’s how to calculate it:

-• Find your factory tint VLT: Check your car’s manual or manufacturer’s website for this information.
+- Find your factory tint VLT: Check your car’s manual or manufacturer’s website for this information.

-• Choose your desired aftermarket tint VLT: Consider factors like privacy needs, heat rejection, and legal limitations (discussed later).
+- Choose your desired aftermarket tint VLT: Consider factors like privacy needs, heat rejection, and legal limitations (discussed later).

-• Use the formula: Multiply the factory VLT by the desired aftermarket VLT (as decimals).
+- Use the formula: Multiply the factory VLT by the desired aftermarket VLT (as decimals).
 The result is the total VLT after adding the tint.

 For example, if your car has a 70% factory tint and you want to add 35% aftermarket tint: